Sandip Verma, Baroness Verma: Life

 She was Parliamentary Under-Secretary of State in the Department of Energy and Climate Change from 2012 to 2015, and then for International Development from May 2015 to July 2016.

 When the new Theresa May ministry was formed in July 2016, following the resignation of David Cameron, Verma was not included in it.

 Verma was adopted as the Conservative candidate for the position of directly elected Mayor of Leicester in 2019.
 She lost to Labour's Peter Soulsby, coming second with 14,519 votes compared to Sir Peter's 51,444 votes.
 Later that year she as Ministerial Champion for Tackling Violence Against Women and Girls Overseas, was chosen to chair the UN Women's national committee for three years.

 In September 2020 Verma apologised for not consulting the Advisory Committee on Business Appointments before taking a directorship in a family firm which made solar power contracts with the controversial Government of Uganda led by General Yoweri Museveni.
 However, she denied any wrongdoing and stated “I am truly sorry for my misunderstanding of the rules which I accept is my failing and sincerely hope that the committee will accept my deepest regret at this failure.
 I would not deliberately disrespect the rules and sincerely apologise to the committee”.

+University of Roehampton

+In April 2022, Baroness Verma was appointed Chancellor of the University of Roehampton.
+She was formally invested as Chancellor in a ceremony on 18 May 2023.